mapeditor/tiled/docs/manual/automapping.md

 AutoEmpty (alias: StrictEmpty)
 : This boolean layer property can be added to `input` and `inputnot` layers to customize the behavior for empty tiles within a rule.

   Normally, empty tiles are simply ignored.
 When `AutoEmpty` is `true`, empty tiles within the input region match empty tiles in the target layer.
 This can only happen when you have multiple input/inputnot layers and some of the tiles that are part of the same rule are empty while others are not.
-Usually, using the [Empty special tile](#specialtiles) is the best way to specify an empty tile, but this property is useful when you have multiple input layers, some of which need to match many empty tiles.
+Usually, using the [Empty]{.tile .empty} [special tile](#specialtiles) is the best way to specify an empty tile, but this property is useful when you have multiple input layers, some of which need to match many empty tiles.
 Note that the input region is defined by *all* input layers, regardless of index.

 (outputProbability)=
 Probability {bdg-primary}`New in Tiled 1.10`